 Everyone eats and everyone should eat with dignity.
 Food Forward helps that happen.

 Again, this has been the right time, right place and the right population we’re working with.
+Between direct and indirect relationships, we have more than 1,800 agencies distributing the food we glean across the span of eight counties.
+The range of people who access what we glean is amazing … from low-income LGBT communities to Special Olympics participants to farm workers in Piru.
 We’ve now had 10,000 volunteers come through our programs … some are one-time volunteers, but many return to help again and again.
 I go back to our organization’s tagline … Harvest Food … Fight Hunger … Build Community.
 We are a solutions-based nonprofit.
 One that is based on the concept of sharing and giving what we have.
 We ALL have something to share – money, time, clothing, etc. – at Food Forward our currency is food.
 We’d like to reframe how people see abundance in their own lives – and what they can do with it to help others.

 Q: Rick, what one change would you make in the food system if you were given the power?

 A: It would be to instill a sense of value and respect for the food we eat in every person on this planet.
 We would all become intentional eaters.